joey-carlson/sis-engine/docs/USER_GUIDE.md

 ### Example Setting: SPAR

-**SPAR (Serial Pulp Adventures Reborn)** is one campaign setting built on SiS—specifically a pulp/noir setting (1920s-1940s era) with themes of decay, corruption, and revelation.
+**SPAR (Serial Pulp Adventures Reborn)** is one campaign setting built on SiS—specifically.
+It's a pulp/noir setting (1920s-1940s era) with themes of decay, corruption, and revelation.
 The SiS Tool Engine includes SPAR content packs as examples, but the engine itself is setting-neutral.

 You don't need to run SPAR to use SiS.
 You can create your own setting-specific content packs for your preferred genre.